 15.5 Non-disclosure undertakings

-The University of Melbourne may at any time require the Sub-contractor to arrange for any person involved in the performance or management of this Agreement to provide a written undertaking relating to the non-disclosure of the University of Melbourne’s Confidential Information.
+The University of Melbourne may at any time require the Sub-contractor to request for any person involved in the performance or management of this Agreement to provide a written undertaking relating to the non-disclosure of the University of Melbourne’s Confidential Information.

-Such written undertakings must be in the form required by the University of Melbourne and must be provided promptly.
+Such written undertakings must be in the form reasonably required by the University of Melbourne and must be requested promptly.

 This clause will survive the termination of this Agreement.